DilyanaKom/softuni-react-habit-superhero/README.md

 # HabitSuperhero

 HabitSuperhero is a platform where users can create, join, and complete healthy lifestyle challenges.
-The app supports both official challenges (pre-created) and community challenges (user-generated), with features such as simple progress tracking and comments.
+The app supports both official challenges (pre-created) and community challenges (user-generated).

 ---
 # Installation